GDFauxtrot/NESDL/README.md

 This software is licensed under [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/), and has been included in this repository (see LICENSE for a copy)

 This software uses the library [nativefiledialog](https://github.com/mlabbe/nativefiledialog).
 Its license [can be found here](https://github.com/mlabbe/nativefiledialog/blob/master/LICENSE).
 Some modification of the source code has been performed, including removing the removal of platform-specific files; any further modifications have been denoted in the source code itself.

+This software uses the library [Simple Config Library](https://github.com/WizardCarter/simple-config-library).
+Its license [can be found here](https://github.com/WizardCarter/simple-config-library/blob/master/LICENSE).
+Some modification of the source code has been performed; these modifications have been denoted in the source code itself.